TauferLab/ANACIN-X/README.md

 **Important**: Please read the instructions in this README in order.
 Effective use of this software is dependent on correct installation of all dependencies.
 Since there are a collection of dependencies, we provide tools for automating the process.
 So read through the instructions carefully.

-If you're running your version of the project on an instance of the [Jetstream cloud computer](https://jetstream-cloud.org), use the image ["Ubuntu20.04_Anacin-X"](https://use.jetstream-cloud.org/application/images/1056) and skip ahead to the subsection below about installing ANACIN-X.  Otherwise, continue reading here to ensure all dependencies are installed.
+If you're running your version of the project on an instance of the [Jetstream cloud computer](https://jetstream-cloud.org), use the image ["Ubuntu20.04_Anacin-X"](https://use.jetstream-cloud.org/application/images/1056) and skip ahead to the subsection below about installing ANACIN-X.  If you're using a different Jetstream image or if you're not using Jetstream, continue reading here to ensure all dependencies get installed.

-**If you haven't already, you will need to install the Spack and Conda package managers.**  Be sure to do so using the following instructions.
+**If you haven't already, you will need to install the Spack and Conda package managers**, be sure to do so using the following instructions.
+We will use these to help automate the installation of dependencies.

 ### Spack:
 Spack is a package manager with good support for scientific/HPC software.
 To use Spack you will need Python.
 We recommend you install Spack *and* enable Spack's shell integration.